Skip to content

 ### L1 Transaction Sender (a.k.a.
 L1 Committer)

-Expand All @@ -33,11 +31,11 @@ Commit transactions are sent when the Proposer wants to commit to a new block.
-T
+Commit transactions are sent when the Proposer wants to commit to a new batch of blocks.
+These transactions contain the batch data to be committed in the L1.

 ### Prover Server

 The Prover Server is a simple TCP server that manages communication with a component called the `Prover Client`.
-The Prover Client acts as a simple TCP client, handling incoming requests to prove a block.
+The Prover Client acts as a simple TCP client, handling incoming requests to prove a batch.
 It then "calls" a zkVM, generates the Groth16 proof, and sends it back to the Server.
 In this setup, the state is managed solely by the Prover Server, which, in theory, makes it less error-prone than the zkVMs.

 For more information about the Prover Server, the Prover Client, and the proving process itself, see the [Prover Docs](./prover.md).